yx-lu/yx-lu.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year PhD student at the School of Computer Science in Peking University (2022-).
-I am advised by [Prof. Yuqing Kong](https://cfcs.pku.edu.cn/yuqkong/) and my research interests are information elicitation, blockchain and cryptography.
+I am a second-year PhD student at the School of Computer Science in Peking University (2022-).
+I am advised by [Prof. Yuqing Kong](https://cfcs.pku.edu.cn/yuqkong/) and my research interests are Information elicitation, Blockchain and other subareas in Computational Economics.

+## News

+Our paper **Calibrating “Cheap Signals” in Peer Review without a Prior** has been accepted by NeurIPS 2023!

 ## Recent publications

 #### 2023

 * A Framework of Transaction Packaging in High-throughput Blockchains. **Yuxuan Lu**, Qian Qi, Xi Chen.
 In submission.
 * Calibrating “Cheap Signals” in Peer Review without a Prior. **Yuxuan Lu**, Yuqing Kong.
-In submission.
+Accepted by *the 37th Conference on Neural Information Processing Systems (NeurIPS), 2023*.

 #### 2022